Artists

 Mengzhi Zheng (1983, FR born CN) received jury commendations for his MA at the prestigious French art academy Villa Arson and is continuously featured in solo and curated shows, including the biennales of Lyon, 2015, and Orléans Architecture, 2018.
 Zheng’s serial maquettes and drawings are inventions that underscore the logic of the waste materials he uses (fragments of crates, bits of cardboard, discarded paper or wood) and highlight the contemporary urgency of his oeuvre confounding painting, sculpture, and architecture.
 He was part of Making Things Happen at TMH, Amsterdam, 2017-18, and was TMH’s artist in focus at Unseen Amsterdam, 2019.
 In 2019, Zheng completed Inarchitectures, a permanent landscape installation for the renovation of Les Halles car park in Lyon (Lyon Parc Auto, LPA).

-TMH PROJECTS: Clear Water (group show), 2021 / Duo at Unseen (with Sylvie Bonnot), 2019 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue III (with Boris Chouvellon), 2018.
+TMH PROJECTS: Clear Water (group show), 2021 / Duo at Unseen (with Sylvie Bonnot), 2019 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue III(with Boris Chouvellon), 2018.
 PUBLICATIONS & EDITIONS: TMH Catalogue 5.6, 2018.

 ZHU HONG

-TMH PROJECTS: Group presentation at PAN Amsterdam, 2023 /New Photography & the Ephemeral (group show), 2022 / Amstel / Bridge / Delirium at Capital C, Amsterdam (with Sylvie Bonnot), 2021 / Of Water (solo), 2021 / Clear Water (group show), 2020 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue I (with Sylvie Bonnot), 2018.
-PUBLICATIONS & EDITIONS: Limited Edition Print (Amstel 1845), 2021 / TMH Catalogue 5.2, 2017.
+TMH PROJECTS: Fragments, 2026 (forthcoming) / Photography in Dialogue (with Sylvie Bonnot), 2025 / TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / New Photography & the Ephemeral (group show), 2022 / TMH Publishing: Art Practice (group show), 2022 / Amstel / Bridge / Delirium at Capital C, Amsterdam (with Zhu Hong), 2021 / Of Water (solo), 2021 / Clear Water (group show), 2020 /Remix (group show), 2018 / Group presentation at Unseen Amsterdam, 2018 / Making Things Happen: Young Artists in Dialogue I (with Sylvie Bonnot), 2018.
+PUBLICATIONS & EDITIONS: TMH Catalogue 5.2, 2017 / Amstel 1845, 2021.